leynos/bournemouth/docs/openrouter-completions-api-client.md

-# Design for a Comprehensive Asynchronous OpenRouter.ai Completions API Client in Python using `msgspec` and `httpx`
+# Asynchronous OpenRouter Completions Client with msgspec and httpx

 ## 1. Introduction